Frequently Asked Questions

 While this list includes some of the most common questions about criminal

-defense in Mesa, we know that given the complexity of the law, and the
+defense in Tempe, we know that given the complexity of the law, and the

 unique aspect of each case, you will likely have other questions concerning